This page provides information on the history of ERS cost estimates of foodborne illnesses.

 ERS published its first comprehensive cost estimates for 16 foodborne bacterial pathogens in 1989 (see Human Illness Costs of Foodborne Bacteria).
 These initial estimates reflected the limited information then available about the incidence of foodborne illness, and used cost-of-illness (COI) methodology to tally expenditures on medical care and lost productivity due to nonfatal illness and premature death.

 The 2000 estimates were based on 1999 estimates of annual foodborne illnesses by the Centers for Disease Control and Prevention (CDC).
+See Emerging Infectious Diseases journal.
 The COI methodology was used for nonfatal illnesses, and the WTP approach was used for premature deaths.

 The Salmonella cost estimate was prepared in collaboration with CDC's FoodNet Foodborne Diseases Active Surveillance Network, and used new sources of data on medical costs and productivity losses including FoodNet surveillance data and a large commercial medical claims database.

 The cost estimate for E. coli O157:H7 (now termed STEC O157) was subsequently updated in collaboration with FoodNet in 2005, using FoodNet surveillance data and a case-control study of STEC O157 patients.